Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We dutifully followed the well-waymarked route through town hoping to find a great reason for going out of our way, according to the Camino planners.
 There was no reason.
 The route through town is unappealing with no redeeming features.

-Option#2 would be to turn right onto the Rúa Magdalena, as described above, but instead of turning north and passing the cathedral, head west from the plaza, then take the first street left (south) and you can see the park and the beach ahead.
-Just pick your best line to the beach, then head right (west) toward the coastal road as described in option #1.
+On my Google map at the beginning of the article, you can see the bike route that I described above that stays along the beach promenade.
+If you still want to see the church and the downtown, but are still just passing through, take the northernmost shortcut in orange.
+Instead of continuing north after passing the cathedral, head west from the central church plaza, then take the first street left (south) and you can see the park and the beach ahead.
+Just pick your best line to the beach, then head right (west) toward the coastal road as described for the bike route.
+With this shortcut, you will still shave off almost a full kilometer from the official route through town.

-If you desire to stay in a nice hotel in Cée, click here for your options or for Corcubión, click here.
+If you desire to stay in a nice hotel or the many apartments in Cée, click here for your options or for Corcubión on the west side of the bay, click here.
 Either town would be a great place to stay for the night.
 The small beach, the Playa a Concha is a lovely place to hang out, and so is the waterfront promenade in Corcubión.
 Next time, I will most likely stay here to shorten day three on the Finisterre Way!

 There are so many restaurants and cafés in these two towns, that you will not have any trouble finding one right along the Camino, even if you take my suggested shortcuts.